giantswarm/azure-operator/examples/README.md

 This guide explains how to get azure-operator running locally - on minikube, for example.

-All commands are assumed to be run from `examples/local` directory.
+All commands are assumed to be run from `examples` directory.

 ## Cluster Certificates